s1162276945/class-2018-rec/README.md

 ## IMPORTANT NOTICE
 * Final exam: open book test (9:30am ~ 11:00am, Dec 18 at our regular class room)
+* Bring your calcualtor that has log function

 ## Presentation Schedule ##